lms-07/LGTEUN/README.md

     - We follow Wald's protocol to construct image pairs.
     - We set various step sizes for each data set to generate about 1000 LrMS/PAN/GT image pairs for training and 140 LrMS/PAN/GT image pairs for testing on reduced-resolution scenes.
 For full-resolution scenes, we just reserve 120 LrMS/PAN image pairs on all the three data sets.
-Details are as follow:
+Details are as follows:

     | Data Set | Step Size | Reduced-resolution Image Pairs for Training | Reduced-resolution Image Pairs for Testing | Full-resolution Image Pairs for Testing |
     | :---: | :---: | :---: | :---: | :---: |